brbenji/focus/README.md

 I built this to time out my work sessions, meditations, and exercises.

-## view and install
+## demo and install
-a publically visible version lives at [moon.howm.art/focus](https://moon.howm.art/focus).
+a publicaly visible version lives at [moon.howm.art/focus](https://moon.howm.art/focus).
-on urbit, anyone will be able to install %focus from ~sogtux-bolmel-nordus-mocwyl.
+on urbit, anyone will be able to install %focus from **~sogtux-bolmel-nordus-mocwyl**.

+**make your %focus app publicaly visible, by running this in your urbit's dojo:* `:focus &focus-command [%public &]`

 ### screenshots
 ![urbit-timer-screenshots](https://user-images.githubusercontent.com/42229058/211255392-a66f36bd-3e17-4d0a-86d5-4f4613246a54.jpg)